 Tax avoidance and evasion in Luxembourg

-• Tax evasion: between €25,000 and 10 times the taxes evaded, plus imprisonment between one month and five years.
+- Tax evasion: between €25,000 and 10 times the taxes evaded, plus prison time of one month to five years.

 Luxembourg’s tax fines and penalties